sphaero/sphof/docs/test2.rst

 ---------------------------

 In the second test we will search for a solution of a typical computer science problem.
-Five philosphers sit at a round table with bowls of rice.
+Five philosophers sit at a round table with bowls of rice.
 Chopsticks are placed between each pair of adjacent philosophers.

 .. image:: philtable.png

-Each philospher must alternately think and eat.
-However, a philospher can only eat spaghetti when he has both left and right chopstick.
+Each philosopher must alternately think and eat.
+However, a philosopher can only eat rice when he has both left and right chopstick.
 Each chopstick can be held by only one philosopher and so a philosopher can use the chopstick only if it is not being used by another philosopher.
-After he finishes eating, he needs to put down both chopsticks forks so they become available to others.
+After he finishes eating, he needs to put down both chopsticks so they become available to others.
 A philosopher can take the chopstick on his right or the one on his left as they become available, but cannot start eating before getting both of them.

 There is an infinite amount of rice in the bowls.

-You need to design a program which makes sure all philosphers can think and eat.
+You need to design a program which makes sure all philosophers can think and eat.
 There are many solutions to this problem but you are adviced to use a waiter which serves the table.

 In the framework a :py:class:`PhilosopherActor<sphof.PhilosopherActor>` class is provided.
-This actor has the methods :py:meth:`think()<sphof.Philosopher.think>` and :py:meth:`eat()<sphof.Philosopher.eat>`.
+This actor has the methods :py:meth:`think()<sphof.PhilosopherActor.think>` and :py:meth:`eat()<sphof.PhilosopherActor.eat>`.
 If a  philosopher is in the thinking state the think() method needs to be called.
-If the philosopher is in the eating  state the eat() method needs to be called.
-A single philosopher implementation is given below:
+If the philosopher is in the eating  state the :py:meth:`eat()<sphof.PhilosopherActor.eat>` method needs to be called.
+A single philosopher implementation is given
+below:

 .. code-block:: python

     import time
     from sphof import LonePhilosopherActor

-    class SinglePhilospher(LonePhilosopherActor):
+    class SinglePhilosopher(LonePhilosopherActor):

         def setup(self):
             self.state_hungry = True